 Probable Cause Panel

-The PCP will review all of the evidence and information collected during the investigation, including any information and evidence submitted by your attorney, and determine if probable cause exists.
+The PCP reviews all of the evidence and information collected during the investigation, including the information and evidence submitted by your attorney, and determines if probable cause exists.
 If the PCP decides probable cause does exist, an administrative complaint is filed.

-- Accept the settlement.
-Your attorney can negotiate specific conditions of settlement with the Department’s attorney for presentation to the Board.
-However, the Board can reject the settlement terms, and any settlement agreement still constitutes license discipline that can damage your career.
+- Settlement.
+Your attorney can negotiate a settlement with the Department of Health, which must be presented to and accepted by the Board of Medicine.
+This settlement agreement will still constitute license discipline that can damage your career.

-- Have a formal hearing before the Division of Administrative Hearings (DOAH).
-If you disagree with the facts in the Administrative Complaint, you may choose to have a hearing before an administrative law judge (ALJ).
-When a case is referred to DOAH, it resembles a traditional lawsuit.
-Both sides are able to engage in discovery, take depositions, and file motions with the Court.
+- Formal Hearing.
+If you disagree with the facts in the Administrative Complaint, you may choose to have a hearing before an administrative law judge (ALJ) in the Division of Administrative Hearings (DOAH).
 The formal hearing resembles a traditional trial, in which you present evidence and witnesses and cross-examine the Department’s witnesses.

-How Can a Florida Medical License Defense Attorney Help?
+How Can a Florida Medical License Defense Attorney Help Fight Allegations of Malpractice?

 Fight Allegations of Medical Malpractice with Competence and Experience

-When your medical license and your future are at stake, you need an attorney who will fight aggressively to protect your rights and your future.
+When your medical license and career are at stake, you need an attorney who will fight aggressively to protect your rights and your future.
 You need an attorney who has successful experience in defense and healthcare law in state, federal and administrative courts.

-Jonathan Rose has twenty-one years of experience in state and federal court.
-He has helped many doctors challenge administrative complaints, license suspensions, and criminal charges and has the expertise in defense and healthcare law to help protect your medical license, career and future.
+Jonathan Rose has twenty-one years of experience in state and federal courts.
+He has helped many doctors challenge administrative complaints, license suspensions, and criminal charges and has the expertise in defense and healthcare law to help protect your medical license, career and future